junxit/us-congress-bills-114/metadata.md

 - 2015-05-19 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H3339)
 - 2015-05-19 — The previous question was ordered pursuant to the rule. (consideration: CR H3338)
 - 2015-05-19 — The rule provides for consideration of H.R.
 1806, H.R.
 2250, and H.R.
 2353.
+- 2015-05-20 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2015-05-21 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 89.